drupalprojects/course/README.txt

     * course_content - Use any content type as a course object
     * course_object_manual - Arbitrary steps which must be marked complete by an administrator before a learner may proceed past them
-    * course_poll - Poll requirement
+    * course_poll - Poll object
     * course_quiz - Graded Quiz object
     * 6.x - course_scorm - Exposes cck_scorm fields as Course objects
-    * course_webform - Webform submission requirement
+    * course_webform - Webform submission object
 2. Set up the "Course outline" block at admin/build/blocks
 3. Go to Create content -> Course
 4. Add new course objects, "Quiz" will be available